Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Or Schraiber, Mario Bermudez-Gil

-Music composed by Danny Sanderson, Yonatan Daskal & Nimrod Bar.
+Music Composed by Danny Sanderson, Yonatan Daskal & Nimrod Bar.

-Music performed by 'Kaveret', Yonatan Daskal and Nimrod Bar
+Music Performed by 'Kaveret', Yonatan Daskal and Nimrod Bar

 Cinematography by Omri Drumlevich